jacosta13/language-recognize/README.md

 - [TED Talks Dataset](https://www.kaggle.com/miguelcorraljr/ted-ultimate-dataset)

 ## Repository Contents
-The `notebooks` directory contains Jupyter notebooks for data exploration and model development.
+- The `notebooks` directory contains Jupyter notebooks for data exploration and model development.
+- The `data-preparation` directory contains scripts and utilities to prepare the dataset for the models.

 ## Bucket Organization
 The S3 bucket of the project is organized as follows: